wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

  * Codex page.
 You can get the MySQL settings from your web host.
  *
  * This file is used by the wp-config.php creation script during the
  * installation.
-You don't have to use the web web app, you can just copy this file
+You don't have to use the web web site, you can just copy this file
  * to "wp-config.php" and fill in the values.
  *
  * @package WordPress